 Addiction intervention services are known to have a 90% success rate.
 So when your loved one goes to rehab following intervention help, it's important to know that they should be focusing on themselves for the first couple of weeks.
 You can be of support in many ways during that time.
 By adding funds to a card (most treatment centers are cashless environments but provide prepaid card accounts that you can load funds on to) or sending them clothing, hygiene products, or books in the mail.
 Any good treatment center is going to involve you and your family in the substance abuse treatment process.
 Although, it might not be right away so that your loved one has time to settle in and focus on their own recovery and getting through the difficult first couple of weeks.
 The reason is that family involvement in addiction treatment (at the right time and in the right way) has been proven to produce the best results.
 People who have had their family participate in their treatment in a healthy way, such as via family therapy or groups has shown to have a higher success rate.
 Community and support is everything for those who are in recovery from addiction.
 While you don't want to condone them while they are experiencing active addiction, you definitely want to show your support when they are doing the right thing and engaging in their treatment.
 If you have any other specific questions in mind regarding this, please ask one of our professional addiction interventionists.

-In order for addiction treatment to be successful, professionals advise a treatment stay of at least 90-days.
+Many people ask how long does rehab take.
+The truth is, this varies from person to person and from treatment center to treatment center.
+To get the most positive experience and the ability to change your life long term, addiction experts agree that you need at least 90 days.
 However, this isn't always possible.
 Every person's history is different and addictions are different.
 Some cannot afford to stay for more than 30 days and that's understandable.
 Any treatment center that we work with is going to advise a 60-120 day stay if possible.
 The only reason that this is advised is that a good amount of time in treatment can help your loved one achieve long-term recovery.
 Some treatment centers that we work with have independent living programs where your loved one can live for up to a year after they complete treatment.
 Just remember that there are options for each situation.
 Even if your loved one is unable to stay in treatment for a prolonged amount of time, there are options.
 Call us today to discuss this more in-depth and we can help by giving you an idea based on your loved one's situation.
 Nothing is set in stone and there is treatment available for all needs.

 There is no one-size-fits-all answer to this question.
 It truthfully depends on your loved one's scenario and different factors.
 Age is obviously being the biggest one.
 There is no way that it would be a good idea to have young children in the middle of an addiction intervention.
 Young children needed to be shielded from the addiction as much as possible and it's likely they already have been impacted.
 However, teenagers, young adults, and adults can and should participate in their parent's intervention if the interventionist feels that it will be beneficial.
 Of course, everything hinges on the type of relationship your loved one has.